PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - **Details**:
   - Ensure the form data includes the 'date of joining' field.
   - Validate the date format and ensure it is not a future date before submission.
+  - Display error messages for invalid or missing 'date of joining' inputs.
 - **Rationale**: To ensure the backend receives the new field.
 - **Addresses**: Acceptance criteria 2 and 3.